|Date:||October 30, 1974|

 The encore on this tour is a medley of Big Spender, Modern Times Rock 'n' Roll, and Jailhouse Rock.
 See What A Fool I've Been would be used as a second encore a few times the following spring in Japan.

-Queen now use their own recorded version of the British national anthem, God Save The Queen, as their exit music.
-Brian May's arrangement (recorded just a few days earlier on October 27) would also end closing their international breakthrough album, A Night At The Opera.
-The ritual of leaving the stage to this piece of music would run through the Queen + Paul Rodgers tours 30+ years later.
+Queen now use their own recorded version of the British national anthem, God Save The Queen, as their exit music - although on this tour it plays about minute after they've left the stage.
+Brian May's arrangement (recorded just a few days earlier on October 27) would also close out their international breakthrough album, A Night At The Opera.
+The ritual of leaving the stage to this piece of music would last well over 40 years, into the Paul Rodgers and Adam Lambert eras.

 In addition to his Fender Strat, Brian now has an additional spare guitar - a Les Paul.
 But Brian ultimately wouldn't be satisfied with its sound.
 After this tour he would have a copy of the Red Special built for him by luthier John Birch.
 Brian used the Birch copy as his backup until he smashed it at a concert in 1982.